ROBIN HOOD ON ONE ACOUSTIC GUITAR

-Learn how to play Robin Hood on one acoustic guitar!
+Learn How to play Robin Hood

 ‘Robin Hood’ is a B-side that has become a fan favourite by British Indie band ‘Ocean Colour Scene’.
 The song uses a descending chord progression with only a few extensions and variations.